arielgarmendia/Test_Excel_AddIn/README.md

         - After creating a dummy VB class and pasting the VBA code.
         - Select in editor the desired code to convert, i.e. the whole class code.
         - Right click on selected code, menu: Convert to C$.
-        - THis will create a new .cs doc with a class and the content translated from VB to C#.
+        - This will create a new .cs doc with a class and the content translated from VB to C#.
+        - Then move code to the main add-in project to the desired location.
         - Unfortunately we have to manually check the whole converion to have a working code.